acadTags/Rare-disease-identification/README.md

 ## Rare disease annotation
 The annotation of rare disease mentions created from this research is available at [link]() as a `.xlsx` file; the description of the data is in the second sheet of the file.

-(To note that while annotated by 4 researchers in (bio-)medical informatics, this annotation is by no means a perfect one; also, it is based on the output of SemEHR so may not cover all rare diseases mentions from the sampled discharge summaries.)
+**Note**: This annotation is by no means a perfect one, although annotated by 4 researchers in (bio-)medical informatics; also, it is based on the output of [SemEHR](https://github.com/CogStack/CogStack-SemEHR) so it may not cover all rare diseases mentions from the sampled discharge summaries.

 ## Acknowledgement
 Acknowledgement to the icons used: